 We look up to see the first glimpse of the falls.
 The sight is actually deceiving as it looks like a small cascade.
 First glimpse of the falls…..deceiving indeed!!!

-When the mist cleared we could see milk flowing over the rocks – Dudhsagar Falls!
+When the mist cleared we could see the milk flowing over the rocks – Dudhsagar Falls!

 Dudhsagar Falls is at its glorious best in Monsoon.
 You can see that here.

-A small climb over the stairs take you to a view point.
+A small climb over the stairs takes you to a viewpoint.
 A closer look at the falls.

 And quiet flows Mahadayi river…

-We could spot another lovely falls in forests
+We could spot another lovely waterfall in forests

-We trudge back to Dudhsagar falls railways station.
-Poorna starts chatting with station master.
-The young bloke is from Orissa and is working in Dudhsagar for last three years.
+We trudge back to Dudhsagar Falls Railway station.
+Poorna starts chatting with the station master.
+The young bloke is from Orissa and is working in Dudhsagar for the last three years.
 He is happy to be there and is enjoying being in the middle of nature.
 We ask him when the next train to Kulem is as we had to go to Goa.

-We throw the backpack, climb the steps and enter the drivers cabin.
+We throw the backpack, climb the steps and enter the driver’s cabin.
 Along with us two more railway employees also get in.
 We keep the backpack in the cabin and ask the driver whether we can go out and stand on the side.
-He says yes, but ask us to hold the handrails.
+He says yes, but asks us to hold the handrails.

 We enter into a tunnel…….